5 Most Haunted Places In America

 Any place that has “lunatic asylum” in its title is bound to be a bit freaky.
 The facility hosted patients as early as 1864, and this West Virginia haunted attraction is said to have four paranormal “hot spots” where visitors can communicate with former patients from beyond the grave.

-Again, if “ax murder” is in the name, it’s gotta be good.
-At an Iowa farmhouse 102 years ago, a still-unknown assailant brutally murdered eight people.
+If “ax murder” is in the name, it’s gotta be good.
+At an Iowa farmhouse 108 years ago, a still-unknown assailant brutally murdered eight people.
+The suspect is thought to be a traveling minister who had taught at the local church that night, and left town early the next day.
 The house has been renovated to remove electricity, restoring it to its 1912 state, and people brave enough can spend the night inside the haunted house — though they probably won’t get much sleep.

 Take one grieving, angry elderly woman, add decades of construction and you’ve got a California mansion that has hundreds of rooms and an untold number of specters.
 It also has lots of design elements around the number 13: chandelier candles, wall hooks, and window panes.

 Ready to see your friendly local haunted house?
-Salt Lake City’s Strangling Brothers has tickets with a Free VIP upgrade available online right now!
-Follow us: Strangling Brothers Utah Twitterand Strangling Brothers Utah Facebook for our best deals and promotions.
+Utah’s Strangling Bros.
+Haunted Circus has tickets available online right now!
+Follow us: Strangling Brothers Utah Twitter and Strangling Brothers Utah Facebook for our best deals and promotions.